Matched betting sounds too good to be true.

 The truth is that matched betting is a perfectly legal and legitimate way to make money online.

-Bookmakers run promotional offers in a bid to attract new customers ahead of their competition.
+Bookmakers run promotional offers to attract new customers ahead of their competition.
 Matched betting is just a process that enables you to turn those offers into cash.

-People see matched betting as ‘money for nothing’, but that’s not really the case.
+People see matched betting as ‘money for nothing’, but that’s not strictly the case.
 You need your own starting funds that you can put to work and grow.
 It also takes time and requires a bit of effort.

 Does matched betting work?

 Matched betting isn’t a new concept.
 It’s actually been around since 2004.
-It’s credibility has grown over the years and things have now taken off in a big way.
+Its credibility has grown over the years, and things have taken off in a big way.

 As with all good things, it was only a matter of time before word got around, and everyone wanted a piece of the matched betting pie.

-Hundreds of thousands of people worldwide have enjoyed being part of the matched betting boom, with interest peaking as recently as April 2017.
+Hundreds of thousands worldwide have enjoyed being part of the matched betting boom, with interest peaking in March 2017.

-If you’ve ever seen Martin Lewis on TV explaining how to take advantage of high street and online shop promotions, matched betting is a similar concept.
+If you’ve seen Martin Lewis on TV explaining how to take advantage of high street and online shop promotions, matched betting is a similar concept.

 Why do bookies allow matched betting?

 Bookmakers don’t like matched betting, but it’s a necessary evil.

-If they don’t run promotions, they risk losing market share to rival firms.
-It’s better for them to be competitive, even though some customers (like me and you) will exploit their offers in the form of matched betting.
+They risk losing market share to rival firms if they don’t run promotions.
+It’s best for them to be competitive, even though some customers (like you and me) will exploit their offers in the form of matched betting.

 This problem didn’t exist for them 20 years ago.
 Before the introduction of betting exchanges, you couldn’t match bets and take advantage of offers.